ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/accepting-user-input-and-displaying-output.md

 ## Building a Newsletter Subscription Form

-In order to keep our brand in our customers’ minds, we want to send out a regular newsletter.
+In order to keep our brand in our customers' minds, we want to send out a regular newsletter.
 To build up our mailing list, we have to add a newsletter subscription form.
 Our product manager wants the form to be as follows:

-- The form should accept the user’s full name and email address.
+- The form should accept the user's full name and email address.

 - Both fields should be required.

 - If the form submission fails, an error should be displayed to the user.

-- If the form submission succeeds, a welcome message with the user’s name should be displayed.
+- If the form submission succeeds, a welcome message with the user's name should be displayed.

-In a non-AMP page, we might reach for a basic HTML form element to collect our users’ information.
+In a non-AMP page, we might reach for a basic HTML form element to collect our users' information.
 AMP provides an [`<amp-form>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}) component, but this component actually uses the element name "form" as well.
-So, what’s the difference?
+So, what's the difference?

-In this section, we’ll explore how AMP forms differ from traditional forms, and how to handle the response from the server when submitting AMP forms.
+In this section, we'll explore how AMP forms differ from traditional forms, and how to handle the response from the server when submitting AMP forms.

 ## Introduction To Forms